comingkms/MicrobioAMR/README.md

 ├── ...

 ```
-MAMR correlation outputs are stored in the `corelation_xxx.csv' files.
-Other files in this output folder are copied from module1 and 2 output folders.
+MAMR correlation results are saved in the `corelation_xxx.csv' files.
+The rest of the files in this output folder are copied from the output folders of modules 1 and 2.

 ## Citation